microsoft/reactxp/docs/docs/components/textinput.md

 // On-screen keyboard type to display
 keyboardType: 'default' | 'numeric' | 'email-address' | 'number-pad';

+// Should the scale multiplier be capped when allowFontScaling is set to true?
+// The default of 0 indicates that the compoent should obey the global setting
+// in UserInterface which by default is uncapped.
+maxContentSizeMultiplier: number = 0; // Android and iOS only

 // Maximum character count
 maxLength: number = undefined;